pintjuk/blog/content/projects/2019-function-as-a-service.md

 ## Creating your function

-A function service is a docker container running a micro-service implemented as a single simple golang function.
+A function service is micro-service executing a single golang function.

-Creating a function service is straight forward using the faas/function library.
+Creating a function service is straight forward using the `faas/function` library.

+**/go/src/github.com/pintjuk/faas/addition/main.go:**

 ``` golang
 import (